xavriley/xavriley/_pages/cv.md

 ======
 * BMus in Music, University of Birmingham, 2007-07
 * M.Sc. in Computer Science (Distributed Systems and Networking), Royal Holloway, 2016-18
-* Ph.D in Artificial Intelligence and Music, Queen Mary University of London, 2024 (expected)
+* Ph.D in Artificial Intelligence and Music, Queen Mary University of London, 2025

 Publications
 ======